-The object of the Woman's Church is to em body religion instead of theology-the Divine Spirit instead of the human dogma.
-All churches heretofore conducted by men have been churches of doctrine, developing doctrinal differences, re-sulting in discord, sectarianism, hatred and war.
-The precept of Christ (John xill.), that his disci-ples should be known by their loving one another has never been extensively realized on earth; for not only do rival sects engage in religious wars, but members of the same sect, belonging to different nationalities, are ready to assail each other's lives whenever commanded by political rulers.
+The object of the Woman's Church is to em-body religion Instead of theology-the Divine Spirit instead of the human dogma.
+All churches beretofore conducted by men have been churches of doctrine, developing doctrinal differences, resulting in discord, sectarianism, hatred and war.
+The precept of Christ (John xiii.), that his disciples should be known by their loving one another has never been extensively realized on earth; for not only do rival sects engage in religious wars, but members of the same sect, belonging to different nationalities, are ready to assail each other's lives whenever commanded by political rulers.

-We wish to put an end to discord and war, which we consider incompatible with religion, and to unite all under the divine banner of love, un folded in Jerusalem over eighteen centuries ago.
-And as the sphere of love is the sphere of perfect freedom and toleration, we shall use the same freedom of thought and expression which we accord to others; and we ask the co-operation in this church of none but those who can be tolerant, and kind in thought and deed, and who in-tend to lead such lives that the world shall be better for their baving lived in it.
+We wish to put an end to discord and war, which we consider incompatible with religion, and to unite all under the divine banner of love, unfolded in Jerusalem over eighteen centuries ago.
+And as the sphere of love is the sphere of perfect freedom and toleration, we shall use the same freedom of thought and expression which we accord to others; and we ask the co-operation in this church of none but those who can be tolerated. erant, and kind in thought and deed, and who in-tend to lead such lives that the world shall be bettend to lead such lives that the world shall be better for their having lived in it.

-A church should be founded on the divine love which unites, and not on the doctrines and speculations which divide, and which are not relig ion, and are not Christianity, if Christ is its foun-der and exponent.
-In founding a church on doctrine, instead of love, we trample on the teachings of Christ, as they have been trampled on for nearly nineteen centuries.
-The Woman's Church, therefore, has no creed It simply professes as its law of life, "Thou shalt love thy neighbor as thyself;" in which loving law all professing Christians may unite, as well as the sincere followers of other religions; and not only they but the scientists and specialized. not only they, but the scientists and speculators who have reasoned or forced themselves into ig norance of all divine and heavenly things, bi who have not jost the inherent religion, which belongs to the inner chambers of the human soul.
-True religion should not repel the scientific and free-thinking, for religion no less than science demands that we should ever diligently and freely seek the highest truths through every possible channel-through nature no less than inspiration. for nature is itself an inspired volume, in which there can be no deception.
+A church should be founded on the divine love which unites, and not on the doctrines and speculations which divide, and which are not religion, and are not Christianity, if Christ is its founder and exponent.
+In founding a church on doctrine, lustead of love, we trample on the teachings of Christ, as they have been trampled on for

+The Woman's Church, therefore, has no creed.
+It simply professes as its law of life, "Thou shalt love thy neighbor as thyself;" in which loving law all professing Christians may unite, as well as the sincere followers of other religions; and not only they, but the scientists and speculators who have reasoned or forced themselves into ig-norance of all divine and heavenly things, but who have not jost the inherent religion, which who have not lost the inherent religion, which belongs to the inner chambers of the human soul.
+True religion should not repel the scientific and free thinking, for religion no less than science demands that we should ever diligently and freely seek the highest truths through every possible channel-through nature no less than inspiration, for nature is itself an inspired volume, in which there can be no deception.
 The freest of all homes of free thought should be found in the heart of a true church.
-There should the true reformer and the true philosopher and their most congenial
+There abould the true reformer and true church.
+There should the true reformer and the true philosopher find their most congenial here and hereafter.

-The members of the Woman's Church extend the hand of love and friendship to all denomina-tions in religion-to all who believe in duty, and also to all who are lost in darkness and doubt, but who seek to find the road that leads to happiness here and hereafter.
+The members of the Woman's Church extend the hand of love and friendship to all denomina-tious in religion-to all who believe in duty, and also to all who are lost in darkness and doubt, but who seek to find the road that leads to happiness

-They beg the co-operation of all who are actu-ated by love and duty in the sacred purpose of the Woman's Church, to realize the kingdom of heaven on earth in every way that is possible to sincere and carnest souls, whose constant prayer "Thy Kingdom come, thy will be done on earth as it is in heaven."
-Our song shall be, "There is a land of pure delight," and our effort shall be to find, to beautify and to lubabit that land on earth as well as in heaven.
-New York, Jan., 1879.
+They beg the co-operation of all who are actuated by love and duty in the sacred purpose of the Woman's Church, to realize the kingdom of heaven on earth in every way that is possible to aincere and earnest souls, whose constant prayer is, "Thy Kingdom come, thy pill be done on earth as it is in heaven."
+Our song shall be, "There is a land of pure delight," and our effort shall be to find, to beautify and to inhabit that land on earth New York, Jan., 1879.